agoncal/agoncal-sample-javaee/02-JavaOne2013/README.md

 ## Execute the sample

-Once deployed go to [http://localhost:8080/sampleJavaEEMonster](http://localhost:8080/sampleJavaEEMonster) and you'll see a wab page where you can:
+Once deployed go to [http://localhost:8080/sampleJavaOne2013](http://localhost:8080/sampleJavaOne2013) and you'll see a wab page where you can:

-* Invoke the Monster component as an EJB
-* Invoke the Monster component as a RESTful Web Service at `http://localhost:8080/sampleJavaEEMonster/rest/MonsterRest/TitleFromRest`
-* Invoke the Monster component as a Servlet at `http://localhost:8080/sampleJavaEEMonster/MonsterServlet?title=TitleFromServlet`

-The purpose of this sample is to execute unit and integration tests.
-So to execute it you can run :

-* `mvn test` : this will execute the unit test `BookTest` with JAXB
-* `mvn integration-test` : this will execute both integration tests `BookIT`
+* Check the Java EE 7 Books
+* Get realtime Tweets
+* Check the Java EE 7 talks

 # JBoss Forge